ComradDoge/DogeEU4/README.md

 [quote]
 [h1] Main Additions [/h1]
 [quote]
-- More Insults, Ruler personality traits, Advisors
+- New Trade Goods, More Idea Groups, Buildings, Formables, Advisors, Ruler traits
 - Englightenment and Industrialization Age
 - New Religions with Mechanics
 - Lost Colonies of the Old World